Ngereine Maro

-Ngereine Zachary Maro (born 20 March 2005) is a Cook Islands footballer who plays as a goalkeeper for RPC.
+Ngereine Zachary Maro (born 20 March 2005) is a Cook Islands footballer who plays as a goalkeeper for Auckland United.

 Career

 Maro was born on 20 March 2005.
 He operates as a goalkeeper.
 He was described as "confident... on the ball".
 He started his career with New Zealand side Western Suburbs.
 On 3 April 2022, he debuted for the club in their 0–8 defeat to Miramar Rangers.
 He made fifteen league appearances and scored zero goals.
 In 2023, he signed for Cook Islands side Titikaveka.
 After that, he signed for Dutch side RPC.
 Previously, he attended a football school in Germany.

 Maro is a Cook Islands international.
 On 21 November 2023, he debuted for the Cook Islands national football team during a 2–1 win over the Tonga national football team.
-He played for the Cook Islands national football team at the 2024 OFC Men's Nations Cup.
-He played for the Cook Islands national football team at the 2023 Pacific Games.
+He played for the Cook Islands national football team at the 2024 OFC Men's Nations Cup, the 2023 Pacific Games and 2026 FIFA World Cup qualification.